Colorifix/constelite/docs/getting_started/index.md

 api.run('localhost', 8001) # Start API
 ```

 Now we have a litestar server running that serves our protocol.
-You can navigate to `http://localhost:8000/schema` to the OpenAPI documentation.
+You can navigate to [http://localhost:8001/schema]{:target="_blank"} to the OpenAPI documentation.

 ## Create a simple model

-Let's create a first model in the `/models/cat.py` folder.
+Let's create a first model in the `/models/cat.py` file.

 ```python
 from constelite.models import StateModel